 This is both strange and scary.
 A slow typing speed can affect your education, your work and your whole life.
 You can waste massive amounts of time if you type slowly.

 Apart from English writing, reading and speaking skills, all learners should also focus on their typing abilities.
-In this guide, we list the most useful, fun and immersive resources for taking your typing skills to the next level.
+In this guide, we list the most useful, immersive ESL typing practice tools and even some super fun ESL typing games.

 Easy Typing Lessons to Get You Started